cristinanegrean/cristinanegrean.github.io/_posts/2017-08-28-testing-a-spring-cloud-stream-microservice.markdown

 * `DressRepository` and `RatingRepository` are as well injected into integration test with the purpose of performing read operations against the test, in-memory H2 database.
-We are functionally validating that `DressMessageEvent` and `RatingMessageEvent` events dispatched to `idresses` and `iratings` input channels are ending up persisted correctly into the data store via assertions in `assertDressStored`,
+We are functionally validating that `DressMessageEvent` and `RatingMessageEvent` events dispatched to `idresses` and `iratings` input channels are ending up persisted correctly into the data store via assertions in `assertDressStored(String dressId, int expectedAverageRating)`
-tests: `streamStoreBrowseDress` and `streamStoreRatingAndDressBrowseDressCheckAverageRating`.
 * `TestRestTemplate` is a convenience alternative to Spring’s RestTemplate that is useful in integration tests.
-As the microservice has both AMQP role - by implementing a consumer for Kafka topics - and a Web role - exposes a REST API to browse, search dresses data, assertions in `browseDressUriCheckContent` will validate functionally the Web role of the microservice.
+As the microservice has both AMQP role - by implementing a consumer for Kafka topics - and a Web role - exposes a REST API to browse, search dresses data, assertions in `browseDressUriCheckContent(String dressId, int expectedAverageRating)` will partly validate the Web role of the microservice.

 ### Testing components in isolation, Slice and Dice, @MockBean